 In her book, If You Want to Write, Brenda Ueland wrote: When we ignore the imagination, we stop living from our center, from the creative fountain, and we live from the periphery, from externals.
 Imagination brings possibility.
 As educator Maxine Greene said, “The role of imagination is to awaken, to disclose the ordinarily unseen, unheard, [ Read more … ]

 Learning & Creative Process

-For many years, I led creative writing workshops.
-Early on I noticed that some writing prompts tended to keep people entrenched in their thinking mind… and their subsequent writing was heady and dry.
-These writing prompts often involved using a word or newspaper headline to write from.
-Their writing might have been slick and witty, [ Read more … ]
+For many years I led creative writing workshops.
+Early on I noticed that some writing prompts tended to keep people entrenched in analytical thinking and their subsequent writing was heady and dry.
+These exercises often involved using a word or newspaper headline to write from.
+Their writing might have been slick and witty, but it [ Read more … ]